9.7 Examples of Orbit Estimates

 proposal.
 A modest reduction in observational overheads will not normally be considered sufficient justification for not using all fourFP-POS

 settings.
-An exception to this policy are FP-POSs restricted by COS 2025 rules. - Adjusting the
+An exception to this policy are FP-POSs restricted by COS 2025 rules and users of G160M at LP6 (Section 9.5.1). - Adjusting the

 BUFFER-TIME